11 Ways for High Earners to Reduce Taxable Income [2023]

 7. Invest in Companies that Pay Dividends

 One way to do that is by investing in companies that pay qualified dividends.
-It is important to understand that ordinary dividends are taxed as ordinary income.
-To reap the tax advantages of dividend income, you will need to invest in companies that pay qualified dividends, which must be issued by a United States company or a qualifying foreign company.
-You can find information about which companies are not considered to be qualified on page 20 of IRS Publication 550
+It’s important to understand that ordinary dividends are taxed as ordinary income.
+To reap the tax advantages of dividend income, you’ll need to invest in companies that pay qualified dividends, which must be issued by a United States company or a qualifying foreign company.
+You can find information about which companies are not considered to be qualified on page 20 of IRS Publication 550.

 If you have previously invested in companies that pay dividends, those dividends will be reported to you on Form 1099-DIV.
 Qualified dividend payments appear in Box 1b.
 Ordinary dividends appear in Box 1a.
 The maximum federal tax rate for qualified dividends is 20%.